MichaelMartin77/AnimalSpaAndRetreat/README.md

 - Adding animals to the retreat: Users can add animals to the retreat, up to a set maximum capacity.

-- Viewing the animal list: Users can view a list of animals currently staying at the retreat.
+- Viewing the animal list: Users can view a list of animals currently staying at the retreat

 - Attendant rounds: An attendant can make rounds to check on the animals and feed those that are hungry.